Preparing for Middle School

 Finding the best match

 While preparing students for middle school is an ongoing process, we also work closely with families of fourth and fifth grade students as they explore different options for their child’s middle school years.
 We believe that it is important that each family and graduate finds a middle school program that best fits their individual needs.
 Each year an informational evening is held at the school to provide parents with details regarding the range of choices that are available to families.
-Former graduates and their parents are invited back to serve on panel discussions, sharing their personal experiences with families.
+Former parents are invited back to serve on panel discussions, sharing their personal experiences with families.
 Finally, teachers and administrators meet with parents offering input and guidance to help ensure a smooth transition for all students.
 Our goal is that each of our graduates meets with continued academic and social-emotional success as they continue their educational journey.

 MIDDLE SCHOOLS ATTENDED